01 of 10

 02 of 10

-- Craft Wood or illustration board, bookboard, card or paper depending on scale.
+- Craft wood or illustration board, bookboard, card or paper depending on the scale.
 For a 1:12 scale sink we used 1/16 thick craft wood (lime (tilia) or basswood).

 - Artist's Gesso or paper clay or air dry clay (Das or something similar).